chirayubatra/chirayubatra/README.md

 ### Hi, I'm Chirayu 👋

-Nuclear Engineer • Reader • Amateur Writer • Wanderer • Believer • Life's Fan
+Nuclear • Reader • Amateur Writer • Wanderer • Believer • Life's Fan

-Nuclear Engineering, Nuclear Reactor Physics, Material Science — Interested in System Thermal Hydraulics, Reactor Physics, modelling and simulations — Experience in Fast Reactor as well as LWR modeling and simulation using RELAP5-3D — International, multi-cultural educational and work experience — An ardent believer of next generation of nuclear reactors and making the present generation safer — Worked on various Nuclear, entrepreneurial, energy related projects.
+Nuclear Engineering, Nuclear Reactor Physics, Material Science — Interested in modelling and simulations — Experience in Fast Reactor as well as LWR modeling and simulation using RELAP5-3D — International, multi-cultural educational and work experience — An ardent believer of next generation of nuclear reactors and making the present generation safer — Worked on various Nuclear, entrepreneurial, energy related projects.

 When your life deals with subatomic particles, then a little bit of philosophy creeps in naturally.
 So, apart from being a nuclear engineer, I love to read books, scribe at times, wander around a lot, think about existence of life in general and its meaning in particular...